 The United States Bureau of Alcohol, Tobacco and Firearms does not classify spud guns as firearms when they are used appropriately -- that is recreationally, and without intent to harm people or damage property.
 However, firing a spud gun is illegal in most cities, and some states have outlawed them.
 Other countries have their own regulations regarding spud gun ownership and use.

-For more information about spud guns and related topics, check out the links on the next page.
+For more information about spud guns and related topics, check out the links below.